Exploiting $\mathbf{c}$-Closure in Kernelization Algorithms for Graph Problems: Induced Matching

-For $c > 1$, \Cref{rr:crownleaf} maintains the $c$-closure by \Cref{obs:addv}.
-Note that \textsc{Induced Matching} can be solved in linear time when $G$ is 1-closed: Since $G$ is a disjoint union of cliques, $(G, k)$ is a Yes-instance if and only if $G$ contains at least $k$ cliques of size at least two. \end{proof} \fi \begin{rrule} Let $v_0 \in V_0$ be a non-leaf vertex.
-If each vertex $v_1 \in N_G(v_0)$ has a leaf neighbor, then remove $v_0$. \end{rrule} \iflong \begin{lemma} \Cref{rr:removetwin} is correct. \end{lemma} \begin{proof} Let $G' = G - v_0$.
+\begin{lemma} \Cref{rr:removetwin} is correct. \end{lemma} \begin{proof} Let $G' = G - v_0$.
 Suppose that $G$ has an induced matching $M$ of size at least $k$.
 If~$M$ does not use $v_0$ we are done.
-So assume that $M$ includes $v_0 v_1$ for $v_1 \in N_G(v_0)$.
+So assume that $M$ includes $v_0 v_1$ for~$v_1 \in N_G(v_0)$.
 Since there is a leaf vertex $\ell$ attached to $v_1$, the set $(M \setminus \{ v_0 v_1 \}) \cup \{ v_1 \ell \}$ is an induced matching of size at least $k$ in $G'$.
 The other direction follows trivially.
-The $c$-closure is maintained by \Cref{obs:removev}. \end{proof} \fi
+The $c$-closure is maintained by \Cref{obs:removev}. \end{proof}